 As discussed above, 30,000 acre-feet (AF) of Bonneville Unit water from Strawberry Reservoir was evaluated in the ULS EIS to be used in Salt Lake County.
-Under the previous Block Notice 7A-1, 8,000 AF was returned to the United States for use in the Provo River for instream flows in support of the June sucker (chasmistes liorus).
+Under the previous Block Notice 7A-1, 8,000 AF was returned to the United States for use in the Provo River for instream flows in support of the June sucker (Chasmistes liorus).
 The remaining 22,000 AF has been issued to CUWCD under Block Notice 7A-2 on October 1, 2020.
 Of that amount, 16,400 AF has been permanently allotted to the Jordan Valley Water Conservancy District (JVWCD) and 5,600 AF to Metropolitan Water District of Salt Lake and Sandy (MWDSLS).

 The issuance of a block notice initiates repayment for the water development costs back to the United States.
 CUWCD accepted Block Notice 7A-2, has not sought a deferment under the Water Supply Act of 1958 and has fully prepaid the costs associated with the Block Notice 7A-2.
-However, under provisions of their respective ULS water sales contracts, JVWCD has formally requested from CUWCD up to a 10-year deferment on their use and associated payment of all or a portion of their interest in Block Notice 7A-2 water.
-MWDSLS has requested delivery of 3,100 AF of their portion of Block Notice 7A-2 water and requested up to a 10-year deferment on the remainder or portion of their contracted amount of ULS water.
-These deferment decisions by JVWCD and MWDSLS have resulted in 18,900 AF of water allocated under Block Notice 7A-2 being available for temporary use for up to 10 years.
+However, under provisions of their respective ULS water sales contracts, JVWCD has formally requested from CUWCD up to a 10-year deferment (beginning in October 2020) on their acceptance and associated payment of all or a portion of their interest in Block Notice 7A-2 water.
+MWDSLS has requested delivery of 3,100 AF of their portion of Block Notice 7A-2 water and requested up to a 10-year deferment (beginning in October 2020) on the remainder or portion of their contracted amount of ULS water.
+These deferment decisions by JVWCD and MWDSLS have resulted in 18,900 AF of water allocated under Block Notice 7A-2 being available for temporary use for up to 10 years (beginning in October 2020).